Rupert Bruce-Mitford: After the British Museum

-Bruce-Mitford left the British Museum after his Research Keepership ended in 1977.
+Bruce-Mitford retired from the British Museum after his research keepership ended in 1977.
 From 1978 to 1979, he served as Slade Professor of Fine Art at the University of Cambridge, and in the same year served as a visiting fellow at All Souls College, Oxford.
-In 1981, he took his last position at Australian National University, where he was a Faculty Visitor in the Department of English.
-Two years later, he was elected an Honorary Fellow at Hertford College, where he had matriculated 50 years before.
+In 1981, he took his last position at the Australian National University, where he was a faculty visitor in the Department of English.
+Two years later, he was elected an honorary fellow of Hertford College, his alma mater.

-During these years, Bruce-Mitford worked to bring old works to publication.
+In his years after leaving the British Museum, Bruce-Mitford worked to bring old works to publication.
 He finished his work on the excavations at Mawgan Porth; the book was published posthumously in 1997.
-He also resumed work on the opus A Corpus of Late Celtic Hanging-Bowls, on which he had begun work in the 1940s, and which was finished by Shiela Raven and published in 2005.
-The result, a 500-page tome with 800 illustrations, was reviewed as "a fitting memorial to Dr Bruce-Mitford whose contribution to early medieval archaeology — and to metalwork studies in particular — was immense".
+He also resumed work on A Corpus of Late Celtic Hanging-Bowls, on which he had begun work in the 1940s, and which was finished by Shiela Raven and published in 2005.
+The result, a 500-page tome with 800 illustrations, was reviewed as "a fitting memorial to Dr Bruce-Mitford whose contribution to early medieval archaeology—and to metalwork studies in particular—was immense".

 Personal life

-Bruce-Mitford was married three times, and had three children by his first wife.
-In 1941 he married Kathleen Dent, with whom he fathered Myrtle (b.
+Bruce-Mitford was married three times and had three children.
+In November 1941 he married Kathleen Dent, with whom he fathered Myrtle (b.
 1943), Michael (b.
 1946), and Miranda (b.
 1951).
 A professional cellist, Myrtle Bruce-Mitford herself contributed to the Sutton Hoo finds, being employed by the British Museum to work on the remnants of the lyre and co-authoring a paper with her father.
 She was also the longtime partner of Nigel Williams, who from 1970 to 1971 reconstructed the Sutton Hoo helmet.

-Bruce-Mitford's relationship with Dent was "long in trouble", and he left home in the later 1950s and formed a series of relationships.
-He married his former research assistant Marilyn Roberta Luscombe on 11 July 1975, after announcing the engagement in March.
-The two had met eight years prior, when Bruce-Mitford was interviewing her for the position; knowing who Bruce-Mitford was but believing him to be dead, Luscomb said she "quoted at length from one of his archaeological papers" before realizing she was interviewing with him.
+Bruce-Mitford's relationship with Dent was long troubled, and he left home in the later 1950s (with the marriage officially dissolved in 1972) and formed a series of relationships.
+In March 1975 he and his former research assistant Marilyn Roberta Luscombe announced their engagement, marrying on 11 July.
+(Note: Luscombe had undertaken the bulk of editorial work on Bruce-Mitford's 1974 book Aspects of Anglo-Saxon Archaeology, and coauthored with him its eleventh chapter, "The Benty Grange Helmet".)
+The two had met eight years prior, when Bruce-Mitford was interviewing her for the position; knowing Bruce-Mitford's work but believing him to be dead, Luscomb said she spoke at length about one of his papers before realising she was interviewing with its author.
 The marriage was dissolved in 1984, at which point Bruce-Mitford found it necessary to sell his library, which went to Okinawa Christian Junior College in Japan.
 (Note: Six more of Bruce-Mitford's books were auctioned in 1997.)
 In 1986 he married for a third time, to Margaret Edna Adams, a child psychiatrist and published poet, whom he had met at Oxford fifty years before.